osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

      		resource:List="angular.js,angular-route.js,angular-resource.js";
      		priority:Integer=1000

 The requirement can specify a resource and a priority attribute.
-The resource attribute is a list if resources in the root folder of the bundle that provides the web resource capability.
-The priority is used to influence the order of include.
+The resource attribute is a list if resources in the root folder of the bundle that collectively provide the Web Resource capability.
+The priority is used to influence the order of inclusion.

 In runtime, the webserver creates a virtual URI:

 	/osgi.enroute.webresource/<bsn>/<version>/<glob>

-The `<bsn>`is the bundle symbolic name and the `<version>` is the exact version of the bundle.
-The webserver will find this bundles and then look up all web resource wires from this bundle to any actual web resources.
+The `<bsn>` is the bundle symbolic name and the `<version>` is the exact version of the bundle.
+The webserver will find this bundle and then look up all Web Resource wires from this bundle to any actual Web Resources.
 It will then create a file that contains all the resources that are listed by the requirements and that match the globbing pattern.
-The priority will define the order, the higher, the earlier the resource is loaded.
+The priority will define the order; the higher the value, the earlier the resource is loaded.
 Additionally, any resources that match the globbing pattern in the requiring bundle's web folder are added at the end.
-That is, applications should place their own web resources that can be merged into one file in the /web folder.
+That is, applications should place their own web resources that can be merged into one file in the `/web` folder.

 When building with bnd, macros can be used to synchronize the version and bsn with the html file(s).
 For example: